 This will be the second year of the Weatherhead Scholars Program, which launched last year.
 This program offers twenty-one visiting faculty, postdoctoral researchers, and experienced practitioners the prospect of spending up to one academic year at Harvard.
 Scholars have the opportunity to get involved in the new research clusters and engage with the Center community.

-Our Center is committed to facilitating research and a network that permeates throughout the Harvard intellectual community.
+Our Center is committed to facilitating research that permeates throughout the Harvard intellectual community.
 Our affiliates include 238 Harvard Faculty Associates and over 150 graduate and undergraduate students, visiting scholars, fellows, and postdoctoral researchers.
 They are spread across nine of Harvard’s thirteen schools, and are brought together under a pluralistic theoretical and methodological umbrella.

 Our community meets on a biweekly basis in our Weatherhead Forum, which is open to our residential community and often streamed on Facebook.
 Each talk highlights a different program, project, or research group, and feeds ongoing substantive exchanges and a robust intellectual community.